Maninder-cell/FieldPilot-backend/docs/README.md

-# FieldPilot Documentation
+# FieldRino Documentation

-Welcome to the FieldPilot documentation!
-This folder contains all essential documentation for building, deploying, and maintaining the FieldPilot SaaS platform.
+Welcome to the FieldRino documentation!
+This folder contains all essential documentation for building, deploying, and maintaining the FieldRino SaaS platform.

 ## 📚 Documentation Index